gmanio/remote-ppt/readme.md

 Usage
 -----
+1. prepare your mobile device.

-1. run remote server on command line.
+2. run remote server on command line.
 ```
  $> remote-ppt-server
 ```

+2. set your mobile device SSID. ( It must be same with your target PC )

-2. open web browser on your mobile phone.
+3. open web browser on your mobile phone.

-3. connect to the server.
+4. connect to the server.

 License
 -----